 When people hear of our famous Pink Kitchen usually they don’t know what to expect.
 Pink is a very ‘love it or hate it’ colour, especially in the home.
 But if you love pink, you might as well go all the way.
 The lovely warm tones matched with the pastel colours and white give the illusion of a larger kitchen.

 The subtle, warming tone brings heaps of personality to a kitchen and looks impeccable next to a white quartz or wooden worktop.
 We’ve seen it work wonders in industrial-look kitchens and traditional kitchens alike – It’s a shade you can put your spin and style on.

 4. Blue Kitchens

-Blue kitchens hold a real sense of timeless sophistication, whilst being able to withstand everyday family life, little hands and messy cooking.
-Adding blue to your kitchen builds a calm setting for your kitchen and looks great whilst doing it.
+Blue kitchens hold a real sense of timeless sophistication, whilst being able to withstand everyday family life, little hands, and messy cooking.
+Adding blue to your kitchen builds a calm setting for your kitchen and simply looks great.

-A calming, natural feel to your home.
-Ideal to come home to after a busy day and unwind.
-Green kitchens mimic the beauty of the outdoors and pull it all inside.
+With a calming, natural feel to your home, green kitchens mimic the beauty of the outdoors and bring a sense of nature inside.

-By using green in your kitchen you’re promoting a happy atmosphere.
-As a statement colour in kitchens, green can appear as modern, traditional or retro.
-We loved building this design, adding small copper motifs to really make the green pop.
-Furthermore, the greenery and plants on the side top the whole room off.
+By using green in your kitchen, you’re promoting a serene atmosphere.
+As a statement kitchen colour, green can appear as modern, traditional or retro as you like.
+We loved the use of green in our Country Kitchen project, adding small copper motifs created contrast and made the green pop.

 A statement colour, oozing personality.
 To choose a plum kitchen you’ve got to be adventurous and stylish, but also love the classics.
 Plum is sensual and warm, making your space feel cosy.
 A place that you could relax and have a party in.
 If a pink kitchen may be too much for you, plum is a beautiful alternative.